 Balance Information with Self-Awareness

 I once attended a week long spiritual retreat in Southern California that included a rich array of experiences at all levels.
 One of the things we were asked to do during our first morning was to write a poem.
 Not only that, we were told that we’d be writing a poem every morning for the next six days.
 I’m supposed to write a poem?
-Everyday for six days in a row?
+Every day for six days in a row?
 I don’t think so.
 Now don’t get me wrong, I love to write, but poetry?
-I’m no so good at that.
-So I thought.
+I’m not so good at that…or so I thought.

 As it turns out, I actually was pretty good at it.
 Though my poems wouldn’t win a Pulitzer Prize, they were acceptable and they weren’t all that hard to write given two basic rules.
 Namely, select a theme (we were given one each morning), then write around that.